remy/remysharp.com/public/drafts/server-side-react.md

 What made jQuery a success was two important items:

 1. Time to up-and-running, in that you could know nothing about JavaScript, but with a touch of CSS (selectors) and copying a few symbols (like `$`) you could make something move on the page.
-2. Documentation, both in offical form, but more importantly, community contributed.
+2. Documentation, both in official form, but more importantly, community contributed.

 The second item is the most important.
 And by *documentation*, I mean actual docs, API, blog posts, tutorials, videos, conference talks, the lot.
 It was the spread of knowledge and the ease in which it happened is what allowed jQuery to end up in front of so many developers. *Obviously* the team behind making jQuery work in every browser, and the mobile support, and continued efforts, and everything has a huge importance, but that spread of knowledge…it's that, that got jQuery to critical mass.